RosettaCommons/demos/public/antibody_docking/README.md

     2011, Rosetta3 should be used for camelid antibody modeling, but Rosetta2 should be used for other antibody modeling and for antibody docking via SnugDock.
 The current stable version of Rosetta2 (Rosetta++) is the released Rosetta-2.3.1

 2. Obviously, you need structures of both antibody and antigen in order to do antibody-antigen docking.
-If you don’t have antibody structures, but have antibody sequences, you can use Gray lab antibody homology modeling server (http://antibody.graylab.jhu.edu/) and input the sequence of the light and heavy chain.
+If you don't have antibody structures, but have antibody sequences, you can use Gray lab antibody homology modeling server (http://antibody.graylab.jhu.edu/) and input the sequence of the light and heavy chain.
 You will get best 10 structures.